Skip to main content

-My industry-related research has explored the discipline of Publishing Studies, self-publishing, marketing in publishing, what shapes an author and how shared-reading can serve to make transition within education easier (now within schools as well as higher education).
+My industry-related research has explored the discipline of Publishing Studies, self-publishing, marketing in publishing, what shapes an author and how shared-reading can serve to make transition between educational stages easier (now working within schools as well as HE).

-I live in Kingston and am always keen to convince others that it's a great place to live, as well as work.
+I live in Kingston.
+I'm always keen to convince others that it's a great place to live, as well as work.

 Journalists who would like to arrange interviews with the University's academic experts should contact the Communications team.

-Professor of Publishing and Director of the Kingston University Big Read
+Professor of Publishing, Director of the Kingston University Big Read, founder of Reading Force

-I am currently supervising PhD within publishing history, literacy, bibliotherapy and marketing in publishing and have supervised several PhD by Publication candidates to completion.
+I am currently supervising PhDs within publishing history, literacy, bibliotherapy and marketing in publishing and have supervised several candidates for PhD by Publication to completion.
+Please get in touch if you have a proposal for consideration as a PhD, or a body of work you think might be presented for PhD by Publication.

 Baverstock, Alison and Steinitz, Jackie (2019) What President Trump has shown us about choosing a subject for political biography.
 Logos, 30(2), pp. 7-11.
 ISSN (print) 0957-9656